developmentseed/cogeo-mosaic/README.md

 with MosaicBackend(None, mosaic_def=mosaicdata) as mosaic:
     assets: List = mosaic.tile(1, 2, 3) # get assets for mercantile.Tile(1, 2, 3)
 ```

+#### STAC: SpatioTemporal Asset Catalog

+The STACBackend is purely dynamic, meaning it's not used to read or write a file.
+This backend will POST to the input url looking for STAC items which will then be used to create the mosaicJSON.

+see [/docs/STAC_backend.md](/docs/STAC_backend.md) for more info.

 # Associated Modules
 - [**cogeo-mosaic-tiler**](http://github.com/developmentseed/cogeo-mosaic-tiler): A serverless stack to serve and vizualized tiles from Cloud Optimized GeoTIFF mosaic.